President Trump Is Lashing Out at the Russia Investigation. One Possible Reason? His Finances

 “With Paul Manafort, who really is a nice man, you look at what’s going on, it’s like Al Capone,” Trump has said.
 (The famous gangster was convicted and sent to federal prison for tax evasion in the 1930s.)

-The fact that Manafort’s Virginia trial — the first trial to come from charges brought by Mueller’s investigation — is centered on financial crimes is sure to cast any of Trump’s own worries about keeping his finances private into sharper belief.
+The fact that Manafort’s Virginia trial — the first trial to come from charges brought by Mueller’s investigation — is centered on financial crimes is sure to cast any of Trump’s own worries about keeping his finances private into sharper relief.